harshil15999/CSE4001-Parallel-and-distributed-computing-VIT-/README.md

 * Ease of use
 * Thread based
 * Fork-join model
-* Directive based approach :A large class of applications can be efficiently supported by higher level constructs (or directives) which rid the programmer of the mechanics of manipulating threads.
+* Directive based approach :A large class of applications can be efficiently supported by higher level constructs (or directives) which **rid the programmer of the mechanics of manipulating low level threads.**